solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Resource description is a general mechanism to provide descriptive metadata for a given resource.
 It MUST be supported as a resource metadata type by Solid servers.

-The Descriptive metadata resource for a given resource is discovered by the client via ```rel=describedby```.
-Conversely, the resource being described by a Descriptive metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.
+The Descriptive metadata resource directly associated with a given resource is discovered by the client via ```rel=describedby```.
+Conversely, the resource being described by a Descriptive metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Descriptive metadata resource.